chinapedia/wikipedia.abstract.en/Page/Anaximander.md

 Biography

-Anaximander.jpg's painting _The School of Athens_, 1510–1511.
+'s painting _The School of Athens_, 1510–1511.
 This could be a representation of Anaximander leaning towards Pythagoras on his left.[5]]]

 Anaximander, son of Praxiades, was born in the third year of the 42nd Olympiad (610 BC).[6]
 According to Apollodorus of Athens, Greek grammarian of the 2nd century BC, he was sixty-four years old during the second year of the 58th Olympiad (547–546 BC), and died shortly afterwards.[7]